vkretov/statsd-attributes/README.md

 					() => _logger.LogError("statsd initialization failed"));
 }
 ```
 *It is important that the service type follows this format, `appname-region`*  In the above example appname is **availability** and region is **na**.
-Failure backoff is the time in seconds to wait between StatsD client initialization in case of a failure.
+Failure back off is the time in seconds to wait between StatsD client initialization in case of a failure.
 Failure callback is just that, a facility to pass in an action to be executed up on Statsd client initialization, in our case we just log it.

 ###Controller Annotation
-Annotating controller method without specifing a custom name, in which case the method name, `Transactions`, will be used in publishing metrics.
-Second parameter `ApiVersionPattern`, is used in specifing a regular expression for the purposes of determining the verson of the API.
+Annotating controller method without specifying a custom name, in which case the method name, `Transactions`, will be used in publishing metrics.
+Second parameter `ApiVersionPattern`, is used in specifying a regular expression for the purposes of determining the version of the API.
 ```C#
 [HttpGet]
 [StatsdPerformanceMeasure(ApiVersionPattern = @"user/(\w+)/", DefaultApiVersion = "v1")]